Echo1610/SharedNotes/PerlNotes/Overview.md

 There are also anchors for the beginning and the end of the string.
 If it is the first character of a pattern, the caret (`^`) matches the “nothing”  at the beginning of the string.
 The dollar sign (`$`) matches the nothing at the end of the string instead of beginning.

-[^3]: We sometimes call these verbs *procedures*, especially when they’re user defined.